SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 >
 > The descent to hell is easy;
 > Night and day the door to black Dis is open.
-> But to retrace the steps and escape to the air,
+> But to retrace steps and escape into the air,
 > That is the task, this is the hard work.

 Genius builds over generations, but any fool can burn.